Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

 \subsubsection{Preservation of a moving steady solution}

 To numerically verify the well-balanced property of the schemes, we first compute the time evolution of the equilibrium solution with nonzero velocity.
 We take $50$ discretization cells, and apply exact boundary conditions.
 We expect the solution to remain exact, up to machine precision, when using our fully well-balanced scheme.
-To avoid scaling issues, we take $C_\theta = 10^{-4}$ for the \water EOS and $C_\theta = \num{2e-3}$ for the \methane EOS.

 The $L^2$ errors at time $t = t_\text{f}$ are given in \cref{tab:WB_moving_linear}.
 All well-balanced schemes are able to preserve the moving equilibrium up to machine precision for all considered EOS, whereas the classical HLL scheme \cite{HarLaxLee1983} yields quite large errors.
 This verifies and illustrates the ability of the new well-balanced solvers to capture moving equilibria up to machine precision for general EOS.